How to become a landscaper

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

-You could start as an assistant landscaper and work your way up.
+You could start as an assistant landscaper with a company and work your way up through training and promotion.

-There are no formal requirements to be a landscaper, but most employers will expect you to have some horticulture knowledge and experience.
+There are no set requirements to be a landscaper.
+However, most employers will expect you to have some knowledge and experience in gardening or horticulture.

 Professional and industry bodies

-You can apply for membership of the British Association of Landscape Industries for advice, training support and details of job vacancies.
+You can apply to become a member of the British Association of Landscape Industries for professional development.

-You can find out more about becoming a landcaper from:
+You can find out more about becoming a landscaper from: